Changanyuexia/rn_benchmark/README.md

 Download and unzip the dataset from the `data/` directory.
 We support the sample data here.

 ### Run experiments
-we provide job_bart.sh and job_t5.sh for fine-tuning with bart and t5 across three tasks.
+We provide job_bart.sh and job_t5.sh for fine-tuning with bart and t5 across three tasks.

 For fine-tuning with LLMs including Qwen2.5-7B, LLaMA3.1-8B, and Mistral-8B, we utilize the framework provided by https://github.com/hiyouga/LLaMA-Factory.

 And run_infer_all_tasks.sh is for few-shot with LLMs across three tasks.